About Robert Burns

 Consider Aberlour A’bunadh.
 This whisky isn’t peated but it is bottled at cask strength, usually around 60% ABV, plus or minus, and is matured entirely in a Sherry cask.
 It’s a style of Scotch whisky that 19th century participants in a Burn’s Supper would find quite familiar.

 A wonderfully well-sherried single malt from the Tamnavulin Distillery, which begins its life in American oak barrels before being finished in three different types of sherry casks!
-Three of 'em!
-Shouldn't come as a surprise, but if you're a fan of all those Christmas cakey, chocolatey, red berry-y notes, you'll probably be into this one from the Speyside-based distillery.
+Three of them!
+Shouldn't come as a surprise, but if you're a fan of all those Christmas cakey, chocolatey, red berry notes, you'll probably be into this one from the Speyside-based distillery.

 Get in touch with us